-- At Hazelwood Integrated College these actions will be taken forward, with the aim of preventing bullying and creating a safe learning environment. - Raising awareness and understanding of the positive behaviour expectations, as set out in the Positive Behaviour Policy - Promotion of anti-bullying messages through the curriculum
+At Hazelwood Integrated College these actions will be taken forward, with the aim of preventing bullying and creating a safe learning environment

-- Addressing issues such as the various forms of bullying, including the how and why it can happen, through Personal Development - Through the preventative curriculum actively promote positive emotional health and wellbeing e.g. personal development, pastoral time, tutor time, assemblies, restorative practice, peer support groups through our Youth Work Department. - Participation in the Northern Ireland Anti Bullying Framework (NIABF) annual Anti-Bullying Week activities - Development of peer-led systems to support the delivery and promotion of key anti-bullying messaging within the school - Development of effective strategies for playground management designated areas for year groups, split lunches, staff duty etc. - Year Group assemblies to raise awareness and promote understanding of key issues related to bullying - Promotion of extra-curricular activities, aimed at supporting the development of effective peer support relationships and networks

-Hazelwood Integrated College will put in place the following preventative measures to prevent bullying behaviour on the way to and from school.

-- Development of a culture where pupils take pride in their school and are viewed as ambassadors for their school within the community.
-This includes regular reminders of the positive behaviour expectations of pupils whilst travelling to and from school. - Measures to empower pupils to challenge inappropriate and unacceptable behaviour of their peers during the journey to and from school.
-This may include the implementation of peer monitoring systems on buses and for those walking.
+- Raising awareness and understanding of the positive behaviour expectations, as set out in the Positive Behaviour Policy - Promotion of anti-bullying messages through the Addressing issues such as the various forms of bullying, including the how and why it can happen, through Personal Development - Through the preventative curriculum e.g., personal development, pastoral time, tutor time, assemblies, restorative practice, peer support groups through our Youth Work Department. - Participation annual Anti-Bullying Week activities - Access to counsellors/outside agencies with concerns - Development of peer-led systems to support the delivery and promotion of key anti-bullying messaging within the school. - Development of effective strategies for playground management - designated areas for year groups, split lunches, staff duty etc. - Year Group assemblies to raise awareness and promote understanding of key issues related to bullying. - Promotion of extra-curricular activities, aimed at supporting the development of effective peer support relationships and networks. - Hazelwood Integrated College will put in place preventative measures to prevent bullying behaviour on the way to and from school. - Development of a culture where pupils take pride in their school and are viewed as ambassadors for their school within the community.
+This includes regular reminders of the positive behaviour expectations of pupils whilst travelling to and from school.

-- Regular engagement with transport providers such as Translink to ensure effective communication and the early identification of any concerns. - Promotion of key anti-bullying messages and awareness of behaviour expectations of pupils amongst the local community including information on how to raise any concerns with the school. - Appropriate deployment of staff to support the transition from school day to journey home. e.g. early morning SLT duties, staff break and lunch duty, bus duty including Whitwell Road and Grays Lane.
+- Measures to empower pupils to challenge inappropriate and unacceptable behaviour of their peers during the journey to and from school (bus monitors). - Regular engagement with transport providers such as Translink to ensure effective communication and the early identification of any concerns. - Promotion of key anti-bullying messages and awareness of behaviour expectations of pupils amongst the local community including information on how to raise any concerns with the school. - Appropriate deployment of staff to support the transition from school day to journey home. e.g., early morning SLT duties, staff break and lunch duty, bus duty including Whitwell Road and Grays Lane.

-Hazelwood Integrated College will take steps to prevent bullying through the use of electronic communication amongst pupils at any time during term, where that behaviour is likely to have a detrimental effect on the pupil's education at school.
-School will raise awareness of the nature and impact of online bullying and support their pupils to make use of the internet in a safe, responsible and respectful way.
+Hazelwood Integrated College will take steps to prevent bullying using electronic communication amongst pupils at any time during the term, where that behaviour is likely to have a detrimental effect on the pupil's education at school.
+School will raise awareness of the nature and impact of online bullying and support their pupils to make use of the internet in a safe, responsible, and respectful way.

-- Addressing key themes of online behaviour and risk through Person Development, including understanding how to respond to harm and the consequences of inappropriate use. - Participation in Anti-Bullying Week activities. - Engagement with key statutory and voluntary sector agencies (C2k, PSNI, Public Health Agency, Safeguarding Board for NI e-Safety Forum) to support the promotion of key messages. - Participation in annual Safer Internet Day and promotion of key messages throughout the year.
+- Addressing key themes of online behaviour and risk through Person Development, including understanding how to respond to harm and the consequences of inappropriate use. - · Participation in Anti-Bullying Week activities. - Engagement with key statutory and voluntary sector agencies (C2k, PSNI, Public Health Agency, Safeguarding Board for NI e-Safety Forum) to support the promotion of key messages. - Participation in annual Safer Internet Day and promotion of key messages throughout the year.

-REPORTING A BULLYING CONCERN
+REPORTING A BUILLYING CONCERN